Broadcast flag: Pay-per-view use of broadcast flag

-In the US, since April 15, 2008, pay-per-view movies on cable and satellite television now are flagged to prevent a recording off a pay-per-view channel to a digital video recorders or other related devices from being retained after 24 hours from the ordered time of the film.
+In the US, since April 15, 2008, pay-per-view movies on cable and satellite television now are flagged to prevent a recording of a pay-per-view channel to a digital video recorder or other related devices from being retained after 24 hours from the ordered time of the film.
 This is the standard film industry practice, including for digital rentals from the iTunes Store and Google Play.
 Movies recorded before that point would still be available without flagging and could be copied freely, though as of 2015 those pre-2008 DVR units are well out-of-date or probably non-functional, and the pay-per-view concern is moot for all but special events, as nearly all satellite providers and cable providers have moved to more easily restricted video on demand platforms; pay-per-view films have been drawn down to non-notable content.